-PSY 605 Human Services Consultation and Intervention (4-0-4).
+PSY 605 Human Services Consultation and Intervention (4-

+0-4).
 The relationship of psychology to social, community, and organizational change is examined.
 Consulting as a mental health professional is emphasized.

-PSY 611 Advanced Data Analysis with Computer Applications (4-0-4).
+PSY 611 Advanced Data Analysis with Computer

+Applications (4-0-4).
+Prerequisites: PSY 531, PSY 511 or permission of instructor.
 Simultaneous, sequential, and hierarchical multiple regression and other advanced statistical topics are considered.
-Transforming non-linear data and detecting multi- collinearity are discussed.
+Transforming non-linear data and detecting multi-collinearity are discussed.
 Students analyze data using statistical software and interpret results.